“We’re moving to containers, but should we use ECS or EKS?”

 EKS in 2026-2027:

-The gap will continue to narrow, but the fundamental trade-offs will remain.
+The gap will keep narrowing, but the core trade-offs aren’t going away.

 Making the decision: A practical approach

-1. Be honest about your team’s Kubernetes expertise Don’t underestimate the learning curve if your team is new to Kubernetes.
+Be honest about your team’s Kubernetes expertise.
+Don’t underestimate the learning curve if your team is new to it.

-2. Evaluate your true multi-cloud requirements Many organizations claim multi-cloud needs but don’t actually have them.
+Evaluate your actual multi-cloud requirements.
+Many organizations claim multi-cloud needs but don’t really have them.

-3. List your specific orchestration requirements Create a detailed list of what you actually need, not what might be nice to have.
+List your specific orchestration requirements.
+What you actually need, not what might be nice to have.

-4. Calculate the total cost of ownership Include operational costs, not just direct AWS charges.
+Calculate the total cost of ownership.
+Include operational costs, not just the AWS charges.

-• ECS is the better default choice for AWS-focused teams without specific Kubernetes requirements
+- ECS is the better default for AWS-focused teams without specific Kubernetes requirements

-• EKS is the better default choice for teams with existing Kubernetes expertise or multi-cloud requirements
+- EKS is the better default for teams with existing Kubernetes expertise or real multi-cloud needs

-• Both services are production-ready and can scale to meet enterprise needs
+- Both services are production-ready and can scale to enterprise level

 Join me at AWS Community Day Lisbon 2025

-At AWS Community Day Lisbon, I’ll be diving deeper into these container orchestration choices with:
+At AWS Community Day Lisbon, I’ll go deeper into these container orchestration choices with:

 See you in Lisbon!